SamG101-Developer/SPP-Primer-2/Writerside/topics/11-5-Pinning.md

 call or a coroutine:
 1. A borrowed value's corresponding owned object must be pinned.
 This ensures that the borrowed value is valid for the duration of the call, and the memory location it points to will not move.
-2. For an async function, an owned object cannot be unpinned, unless the future has been awaited.
-This ensures that consuming an object only happens after it is definite that the async function has finished.
-If the async function is never awaited, then the owned object cannot be unpinned.
-3. For a coroutine, an owned object can be unpinned, but this invalidates the coroutines, and it can no longer be used.
-   This allows for more flexibility, whilst still enforcing safety.
-4. A coroutine object or a future object is pinned, if any arguments into the call are pinned.
-This mens that for example a coroutine object cannot be returned into an outer frame whilst borrowing an object from the current frame.
+2. Unpinning a value that currently has a pin target (coroutine or async function call) will result in the pin target being inaccessible it will be marked as moved and therefore unusable.
+3. For a function to return, all pins must be resolved.
+This prevents a coroutine from being returned, when it is borrowing from a value inside the function.

+On top of variable being able to be pinned, parts of objects can be pinned too.
+This allows for a more fine-grained control of what can't move.
+This is the same as borrowing part of an object for a function call.

 As with every branch of a `case` expression having to leave symbols in the same memory state regarding ownership, the same applies to the "pin" state of symbols.
 This ensures uniform behaviour after the `case` expression has been